vhaefeli/vhaefeli/README.md

 ### Hi there 👋

 My name is Vanessa.
-I have an engineering degree in microtechnology but it was mainly at the 42Lausanne school that I learned to code.
+I have an engineering degree in microtechnology but it's mainly at the 42Lausanne school that I learned to code.

 I learned C, C++ and for the last projet Typescript and a lot more.
 I just also started to learn to use Angular and I find it very nice to use.